fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 - ``repaint`` reexecutes the prompt functions and redraws the prompt.
 Multiple successive repaints are coalesced.

 - ``repaint-mode`` reexecutes the fish_mode_prompt function and redraws the prompt.
 This is useful for vi-mode.
+If no fish_mode_prompt exists, it acts like a normal repaint.

 - ``suppress-autosuggestion``, remove the current autosuggestion